Department of Veterans Affairs.

 Successful applicants selected for awards must agree to comply with additional applicable legal requirements upon acceptance of an award.
-(VA strongly encourages applicants to review the information pertaining to these additional requirements prior to submitting a renewal application.)
-As to those additional requirements, we note that while their original grants were subject to additional legal requirements as set forth in 38 CFR parts 43 and 49 those regulatory provisions have since been superseded by the Common Rule governing all Federal Grant Programs.
+(VA strongly encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.)
+As to those Start Printed Page 26154additional requirements, we note that while their original grants were subject to additional legal requirements as set forth in 38 CFR parts 43 and 49 those regulatory provisions have since been superseded by the Common Rule governing all Federal Grant Programs.
 The Common Rule is codified at 2 CFR part 200.
-Thus, grantees and identified subrecipients awarded renewal grants under the Program must agree as part of their grant agreement to comply with all requirements of the Common Rule, as applicable.
+Thus, grantees and identified subrecipients awarded grants under the Program must agree as part of their grant agreement to comply with all requirements of the Common Rule, as applicable.

 Awardees must agree to cooperate with any VA evaluation of the program and provide required quarterly, annual, and final (at the end of the fiscal year) reports in a form prescribed by VTP.
 A final report consists of a summation of grant activities which include progress toward goals, financial administration of grant funds, grant administration issues and barriers.
 Reports are to be submitted electronically.
 These reports must outline how grant funds were used, describe program progress and barriers, and provide measurable outcomes.

 Required quarterly and annual reports must include the following information:

 - Record of time expended assisting with the provision of transportation services;